Health

 Influenza Forecast Model

 The JPL flu model is being assembled in collaboration with the Los Angeles County Acute Communicable Disease Control (LAC ACDC) with the goal of providing a predictive tool that can be used by the LAC ACDC and other organizations.
 Flu forecasts have become an important part of decision support for the Centers for Disease Control and Prevention (CDC), and a version of the JPL flu forecasting system is being prepared to provide results according to CDC specifications.
-The global nature and consistency of AIRS data allows for the extension of the system outside the U.S. Beyond improving the model, efforts have also focused on strengthening partnerships with and determining decision support pipelines for the South Africa National Institute for Communicable Diseases and the South Africa branch of CDC.
+The global nature and consistency of AIRS data allow for the extension of the system outside the U.S.